 Vaccination is the most effective method for preventing the flu and its potentially severe complications.
-There are three types of influenza vaccine:

 While everyone is advised to get a flu vaccine each flu season, it's especially important that certain people get vaccinated either because they are at high risk for having serious flu-related complications or because they live with or care for people at high risk for developing them.

 Some people are particularly advised to get vaccinated against flu.
 These include people with the following conditions or those in close contact with them: